Graeme Pope-Ellis

-Graeme "Pope" Pope-Ellis (born 26 July 1947 in Pietermaritzburg, South Africa, died 17 June 2010) was a South African canoeist best known for his 46 consecutive year Dusi Canoe Marathon career, having won the race a record 15 times.
+Graeme "Pope" Pope-Ellis (26 July 1947 in Pietermaritzburg, South Africa – 17 June 2010) was a South African canoeist best known for his 46 consecutive year Dusi Canoe Marathon career, having won the race a record 15 times.

 Personal life

 Pope-Ellis grew up along the banks of the Msunduzi River on a farm in Ashburton, just outside Pietermaritzburg, South Africa.
 He attended Alexandra High School in Pietermaritzburg and completed his first Dusi in 1965, aged 17.

 Dusi career

-Pope-Ellis completed the Dusi Canoe Marathon, arguably the world’s most prestigious canoe race, 46 consecutive times between 1965 and 2010.
+Pope-Ellis completed the Dusi Canoe Marathon, arguably the world's most prestigious canoe race, 46 consecutive times between 1965 and 2010.
 He also hold the record for having won the race 15 times.
 Pope-Ellis has become synonymous with the race and has been affectionately named the "Dusi King".
 Pope-Ellis won his first Dusi in 1972 with K2 partner Eric Clarke and became the first person to win the Dusi in a single canoe in 1981.
 Between 1970 and 1990 he won a total of three Dusis with Clarke, four with Tim Cornish, five with Peter Peacock and three K1 victories.
 Furthermore during this period only once, in 1979, did Pope-Ellis fail to either win or take second position.